helloSystem/docs/user/components/system/dock.md

 It typically sits at the bottom of the screen.

 As of helloSystem 0.8.0, the Dock is not started automatically anymore, but you can run it by double-clicking its icon in /System.
+You can also put a symlink into /Applications/Autostart if you like, or start it programmatically with `launch Dock`.

 ## Launching applications